-This Astra Pro WordPress theme review covers entire features of Astra theme, its compatibility with the other WordPress plugins, and I’ve also tested it’s load time performance, along with WooCommerce.
+This Astra Pro WordPress theme review covers the entire features of Astra theme, and its compatibility with the other WordPress plugins, and I’ve also tested its load time performance, along with WooCommerce.

 After using the theme actively for more than 40+ days on my test setup, I’m going to share my experience with the Astra Pro WordPress theme.
 Unlike other Astra reviews on the web, this is probably one of the most detailed of all.